zhongyuchen/speech-classification/README.md

 ## Dataset

-The speech recognition neural network is trained on [DSPSpeech-20](https://github.com/czhongyu/DSPSpeech-20) dataset, which is collected on [website](https://czhongyu.github.io/audio-collector/).
+The speech recognition neural network is trained on [DSPSpeech-20](https://github.com/czhongyu/DSPSpeech-20) dataset, which is collected on this [website](https://czhongyu.github.io/audio-collector/).
-Check [here](https://github.com/czhongyu/audio-collector) for the implementation of the collecting website.
+Check [here](https://github.com/czhongyu/audio-collector) for the implementation of the dataset collecting website.

 ## Speech Recognition Implementation